Makistos/suomisf/README.md

    table.
 Title in the Part row has the translated name while Title in ShortStory holds the original name of the story.

-## To-Do
-* Adding and modifying of data for all tables in the database.
-* ~Separation of admin and regular user rights.~
-* Making "important publisher series" specific to each user.
-* Some Ajax-based stuff would be useful, e.g. when adding or modifying a book, ~~if publisher is changed list of publisher series to choose from should also update~~.
-* Looks could be improved a lot.
-Especially long lists are not very readable at the moment.
-* ~~Authors, translators and editors only have a 1:m mapping to books at the moment.
-Meaning any collaborators are listed as a single author, translator or editor.
-This is because original data was too complex to handle properly.~~
-* Some popups would be nice, e.g. for books.
-* People do have dob, dod and birthplace but these are not used anywhere.
-Not sure if I want to either.
-* Exporting and importing a collection.
-* ~~Option to change password and a user page~~.
-Plus stuff related to this like a user list.
-* Adding a new edition of an existing book.
-* ~~Importing short stories to collections.~~

 ## API Design

 This is not implemented yet.
 Also very WIP anyways and lacks descriptions for